-NOTE 1 This method returns true if the sequence of elements of searchString converted to a String is the same as the corresponding elements of this object (converted to a String) starting at position.
-Otherwise returns false.

-NOTE 2 The startsWith function is intentionally generic; it does not require that its this value be a String object.
+- NOTE 1 This method returns true if the sequence of elements of searchString converted to a String is the same as the corresponding elements of this object (converted to a String) starting at position.
+Otherwise returns false. - NOTE 2 Throwing an exception if the first argument is a RegExp is specified in order to allow future editions to define extends that allow such argument values. - NOTE 3 The startsWith function is intentionally generic; it does not require that its this value be a String object.
 Therefore, it can be transferred to other kinds of objects for use as a method.